bioinfo-pf-curie/mpiBWA/README.txt

 Future work:
 ----------
-1) Test the reproducibility after randomization of the fastq.

-2) Manage the randomization of alternate contigs.
+1) Manage the randomization of alternate contigs.
 To mimic original algorithm.

-3) Manage the insert size statistics between jobs.
+2) Manage the insert size statistics between jobs.

 References:
 ---------